West Chicago Park District Summer Camp

 About

-West Chicago Park District Summer Camp includes sports, fitness, games, arts and crafts, outdoor exploration, crafts, play, field trips, and some “splashtastic” fun.
-All activities listed for the camp are included in the price of camp.
+West Chicago Park District Summer Camp includes sports, fitness, games, arts and crafts, field trips, outdoor exploration, crafts, and play.
+Campers swim at Turtle Splash and use the splash pad at Turtle Splash, with all activities included in the price of camp.
+Campers must bring a sack lunch, beverage, and two snacks each day.

 • Ages: 3–13 years old

-• Price: Save 5% if you pay in full at the time of registration when self-registering online or at the front desk more than 1 week in advance.
-Applies to Camp Keppler and Camp Wego weekly registrations and does not apply to AM/PM extended care.
+• Price: Save 5% if paid in full at the time of registration when self-registering online or at the front desk more than 1 week in advance for Camp Keppler and Camp WeGo weekly registrations (discount does not apply to AM/PM extended care)

 • Ages: 3–13 years old

-• Price: Save 5% if you pay in full at the time of registration when self-registering online or at the front desk more than 1 week in advance.
-Applies to Camp Keppler and Camp Wego weekly registrations and does not apply to AM/PM extended care.
+• Price: Save 5% if paid in full at the time of registration when self-registering online or at the front desk more than 1 week in advance for Camp Keppler and Camp WeGo weekly registrations (discount does not apply to AM/PM extended care)

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.